Port Norfolk in Dorchester Eyed by Real Estate Developer

 His vision is to tear down the four existing marina buildings that are currently used to store and sell boats.
 In their place would be a 50-60 room hotel with a restaurant and a 100-unit condo building with views of the water and city’s skyline.
-Additionally, the tentative plan calls for a new building to store and sell boats and possibly a small store for recreational fisherman.
+Additionally, the tentative plan calls for a new building to store and sell boats.
+The building may also house a small store for recreational fisherman.

 Sillery purchased the land from members of the Bruno family.
 He also secured purchasing rights to acquire the Brunos’ other properties in the area at a later date as a means of expanding the current project.

-Once plans are submitted to the planning and development agency, it will take one year to complete the permitting process.
-From there, construction is expected to last about 18 months.
+Once he submits the plans to the planning and development agency, it will take one year to complete the permitting process.
+From there, he expects construction to last about 18 months.

-There are also plans to strengthen the existing seawalls to accommodate for rises in sea level and offer water taxi services that will transport passengers to and from downtown Boston.
-The new buildings will also be built further back from the water, allowing visitors to walk along the shoreline.
+There are also plans to strengthen the existing seawalls to accommodate for rises in sea level.
+That will facilitate offering water taxi services that will transport passengers to and from downtown Boston.
+He will also build the new buildings will farther back from the water, allowing visitors to walk along the shoreline.

 Past development plans in the area have failed to launch due to their size and concerns over how residents and patrons will deal with the potential spike in traffic.